metio/terraform-provider-k8s/docs/data-sources/claudie_io_input_manifest_v1beta1_manifest.md

 - `kubernetes` (Attributes) Kubernetes list of Kubernetes cluster this manifest will manage. (see [below for nested schema](#nestedatt--spec--kubernetes))
 - `load_balancers` (Attributes) LoadBalancers list of loadbalancer clusters the Kubernetes clusters may use. (see [below for nested schema](#nestedatt--spec--load_balancers))
-- `node_pools` (Attributes) NodePool is a map of dynamic nodepools and static nodepools which will be used to form kubernetes or loadbalancer clusters. (see [below for nested schema](#nestedatt--spec--node_pools))
+- `node_pools` (Attributes) NodePool is a map of dynamic nodepools and static nodepools which will be used toform kubernetes or loadbalancer clusters. (see [below for nested schema](#nestedatt--spec--node_pools))
-- `providers` (Attributes List) Providers list of defined cloud provider configuration that will be used while infrastructure provisioning. (see [below for nested schema](#nestedatt--spec--providers))
+- `providers` (Attributes List) Providers list of defined cloud provider configurationthat will be used while infrastructure provisioning. (see [below for nested schema](#nestedatt--spec--providers))

 <a id="nestedatt--spec--kubernetes"></a>
 ### Nested Schema for `spec.kubernetes`